 Over one decade ago, while, on a surgical mission to Belize, Central America, we founded One World One Vision in order to add the education of local Ophthalmologists to our surgical missions.
 We added anesthesiologists and intensivists to teach local colleagues on newer techniques in order to make our patient’s surgical experience safer.
 Since then, we have traveled to four continents and several countries and have demonstrated that our ambition can be successfully implemented.

 Recently, we realized that the one surgeon-one patient-one student paradigm, while helpful, cannot begin to address the need.
 We decided to encourage and support a video course in the many aspects of strabismus and amblyopia which seriously afflicts tens of millions of children and adults.
 We have been aided in this endeavor by the financial support of many of our former patients and friends.
 We intend that the video course will be translated into major languages and distributed to providers of ophthalmic care, free of charge, around the world.
-We recruited Dr. Burton Kushner to develop a curriculum, and recruit worldwide experts,in various aspects of strabismus and are delighted that Dr. Kushner has accepted that challenge.
-We hope you will find the course helpful and you will share it with colleagues and students.
+We recruited Dr. Burton Kushner to develop a curriculum, and recruit worldwide experts, in various aspects of strabismus and are delighted that Dr. Kushner has accepted that challenge.
+The video course is currently being produced and will be ready for distribution to every eye surgeon in the world, translated into several languages, free of cost, in the Fall.